NPTE-PTA

 Correction of malalignment and biomechanical issues

-Strengthening and coordination activities
+Strengthening and coordinating activities

 Ankle and foot conditions